Real-Time Vehicular Wireless System-Level Simulation: Results and discussion

 We measured the FER for $1800$ parameter combinations of the condensed channel parameter vector $\Vec{\Psi}$, shown in Table~\ref{table2}, to fill the FER lookup table using the automated procedure described in Sec. \ref{sec:LUTgenerator}.
 Here a selected subset of these measurement results is presented.

-A quadrature phase shift keying (QPSK) modulation and coding rate $R=1/2$ are used, respectively.
-Considering a noise level of the Rx modem of $P_N=-102\,\text{dBm}$ we show FER results with respect to the SNR $\zeta$ calculated as
+A quadrature phase shift keying (QPSK) modulation and coding rate of $C=1/2$ are used, respectively.
+The Rx modem report the noise power $P_N$ and the signal power $P$ for each received data frame.
+We show FER results with respect to the SNR $\zeta$ calculated as